weilongzheng/PFC_MD_Modeling/README.md

 ![alt text](https://github.com/weilongzheng/PFC_MD_Modeling/blob/main/MD_PFC.png?raw=true)

 ## Get started with training and testing
-- Train a default network with *train.py* for the cognitive task in [Rikhye et al. 2018](https://www.nature.com/articles/s41593-018-0269-z)
+- Train a default network with *train_test_PFCMD_pytorch.py* for the cognitive task in [Rikhye et al. 2018](https://www.nature.com/articles/s41593-018-0269-z)

 - Perform decoding analysis for context and rule with *decoding_analysis.py*

+- Train a PFC-MD neural network on the [Neurogym](https://github.com/neurogym/neurogym) tasks with *run_PFCMD.py* in the *CL_neurogym* folder.
+The baseline continual learning methods, e.g., EWC and SI, are implemented with *run_baselines.py*.
+The model analysis is performed in *run_analysis.py*.

 ## Dependencies
-The code is tested in Python 3.6.
+The code is tested in Python 3.6 and Pytorch.

 ## Citation
 If you use this code for your research, please cite our[paper: